lucascortes/SwiftUnitTesting/README.md

 XCTAssertEqual(Book(bookDictionary), book)
 ```

-And this way we were able to mock `NetworkManager` to test `BookStore`.
+This way we were able to mock `NetworkManager` to test `BookStore`.

-Actually, we can avoid having to pass the dependency by parameter each time, since we can use default parameters.
-This way we only have include them when using the mock instance.
-So we get the following initializer.
+Actually, we can avoid passing the dependency by parameter in the initializer each time since we can use default parameters.
+So we only have include them when using the mock instance.
+Then we get the following initializer.

 ```javascript
 init(networkManager: NetworkManager = NetworkManager()))